jrsawvel/Wren/README.md

 Wren posts can be created and updated through a web browser on a desktop/laptop or on a mobile device.

 Wren has an API, which can be accessed with command prompt utilities or [curl](https://curl.haxx.se/).
+The Wren API doc describes how to use it.
 I'll need to finish creating the example command prompt utility, and I need to enable the API to support "Preview" when access has no authentication.
 Preview will return the formatted post, which could be saved on a local hard drive.

 When logging into a Wren site, it uses a no-password login mechanism.
 The author submits an email address, and the login activation link is emailed to the address listed within the Wren YAML configuration file.
 The app uses [MailGun](http://www.mailgun.com/) to send these emails.